till2/Backpropagation-from-Scratch/README.md

 # Backpropagation from Scratch
 ## _This is a toy MLP with one hidden layer for backprop._
-The target vector y is fixed to [10,-2] for simplicity but can be easily modified to depend on the input vector x.
+The target vector y is fixed to an arbitrary value of [10,-2] for simplicity.
+It can be modified to depend on the input vector x for useful predictions.

 - ✨No torch or TF,  only numpy✨